Kamo Intermediate: Your Pathway to Secondary School Success in Whangārei

 Core Subject Requirements

-With a focus on your wellbeing and holistic success, Kamo Intermediate fosters not just academic achievement but also personal growth.
+With a focus on holistic success, Kamo Intermediate nurtures not just academic achievement but also personal growth.
+This balanced approach ensures students thrive in a dynamic learning setting, ready for the next steps in their education.

 NCEA Preparation Pathways